Ministry of Advanced Education

 The Ministry is now in Phase 2 of the engagement period where more focused discussions are being undertaken.

 Please check back for more updates on improvements to BC’s quality assurance framework.

 The number and range of degree programs in B.C. have been increased through the Degree Authorization Act and related amendments to the College and Institute Act.
 This is integral to government’s commitment to access and choice in education and to a top-notch post-secondary education system.

-The Degree Quality Assessment Board was appointed by the Minister of Advanced Education, Innovation and Technology who established criteria, in consultation with the board, to be applied when a private or out-of-province public institution applies for consent to provide degree programs or use the word “university” in British Columbia.
+The Degree Quality Assessment Board was appointed by the Minister of Advanced Education who established criteria, in consultation with the board, to be applied when a private or out-of-province public institution applies for consent to provide degree programs or use the word “university” in British Columbia.
 The same program review criteria apply to new degree programs proposed by British Columbia public post-secondary institutions.

 This website has two purposes:

 - To provide post-secondary institutions with information they need about the application, quality assessment and approval processes.